Recording A Live Show at a Gig

 Martyn has since composed music for Sky Sports TV programmes, alongside Brighton guitarist, Leo Hanlon.

-Martyn’s more recent music productions
+Some more of Martyn’s music productions

 - Hickory Signals nu-folk CD EP